NineBitsLLC/laravel-html-cmd/README.md

 ### USAGE
 To use:
-* Place the master.pxp file in a folder accessible via HTTP.
+* Place the studio.pxp file in a folder accessible via HTTP.
 * Ask your secret key to the const SECRET
 * Set the public folder to const LARAVEL_PUPLIC